 - Strengthen professional networks

 The cohort uses the lessons learned and the challenges and opportunities identified through recent initiatives and reports as launching points for discussion and reflection.
-These will include Moving Dance Forward: NEFA’s National Dance Project at 20 & Critical Field Trends report; South Arts Dance Touring Initiative; and Dance/USA Engaging Dance Audiences.
+These include Moving Dance Forward: NEFA’s National Dance Project at 20 & Critical Field Trends report; The Black Report by the International Association of Blacks in Dance; The Future of Physically Integrated Dance in the U.S. by AXIS Dance; South Arts Dance Touring Initiative; and Dance/USA Engaging Dance Audiences.

 “We need a platform where presenters can learn how to advocate for artists and build networks and partnerships to support their career trajectory.”

 Jacob’s Pillow Executive & Artistic Director Pamela Tatge